 7. Hold the fabric flat and carefully lift the edge of the mold.
 The new sheet of paper should stay on the fabric.
 It may take some practice to get this part right.

 8. Repeat the above steps and stack your fabric squares on a cookie sheet.
 When you have one square left, save it to put on top of your last piece of paper.
 Use the second cookie sheet to put on top of the pile and squeeze out the remaining water.

 9. After all the water is squeezed out, separate the sheets.
-Dry them by letting them lie out on sheets on newspaper.
+Dry them by letting them lie out on sheets in the newspaper.
 When they’re dry, peel off the fabric, and you have your new, handmade paper.

 Remember to have fun!
 Experiment with different kinds of paper, and try adding other items after your paper is blended, such as scraps of yarn, pieces of tin foil, and seeds.
 If it doesn’t turn out, just try again.
 See what you can create!